rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 ## Overview

-Update and Loading Notifications update existing inline page content.
+Update and Loading Notifications update pre-existing inline page content. loading Notifications often effect the same section of live content on a page and precede the update notification being communicated to our users.
+When not pairing a loading notification with an update, remember to create sufficient Visual feedback as many update notifications will be unassociated to their triggering actions.

+## Update Notifications

-They inform users of advisory information that enhances the site experience such as quantity updates or busy states.
+Update Notifications inform users of advisory information that enhances the site experience such as quantity updates or busy states.
-Additionally, These notifications often only update a specific part of an inline content section.
+Additionally, These notifications often only update a specific part of an inline content section, such as the number of items in a cart.

-It is important to grasp that many visual transitions are actually update notifications and should provide contextual information to our users.
-This can be added in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our visual users.
-Remember to create sufficient Visual feedback as many update notifications are unassociated triggering action.

-### At A Glance
 <cdr-table class="advanced-table" full-width=false>
   <tr>
     <th class="advanced-table__header">